Montauk Surfcasters Assocation

 • Represents our membership to the Fishing Advisory Board, an ad hoc committee which advises New York State on matters affecting surf fishermen such as permit regulations, beach access, fees, habitat & use of State Parks on Long Island.

 • Represents fishermen on matters affecting the use of Suffolk County & Local Parks.

-• Lobbies elected officials on regulations affecting the fishery, habitat protection and other environmental matters.
+• Advocates for fishermen to elected officials regarding regulations affecting the fishery, habitat protection and other environmental matters.

 • Monitors State and local candidates for office and informs membership on issues affecting fishermen and fishing access.